mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week2.md

     This is the same idea as binding your inputs like you have done previously.

-    **Note:: Intellisense will not find this, but it does exist.
+    **Note: Intellisense will not find this, but it does exist.
 This is because it is a macro, not a function**.

 5. Also add a stub function - i.e. defined, but it does NOT do anything - for **OnHit**.